ilmax/site/content/posts/app-services-linux-webjobs/index.md

 tags: [azure, dotnet, linux, webjobs]
 ---

-I decided to write this blog post to dig a little deeper into one of the MS Build 2024 announcements that caught my attention.
-This caught my attention because WebJobs were previously only supported on Windows-based App Service instances, so I decided to look into it.
-After looking at the documentation on Microsoft Learn, which I found to be minimalistic at best, I decided to document my steps in setting it up, mainly for future reference.
+In this blog post, I want to explore one of the MS Build 2024 announcements that stood out to me.
+The reason it caught my eye is that WebJobs, which were previously only available for Windows-based App Service instances, now have expanded support.
+After reviewing the rather sparse documentation on Microsoft Learn, I decided to document the setup process for my own reference and to share with others who might find it helpful.

 ## What are WebJobs